grayodesa/terminal42/wp-content/plugins/wpsso/README.md

 <h4>Social Profiles for Google Search</h4>

-<p>WPSSO includes support for <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite site name</a> in Schema JSON-LD format for Google Search and their <em>Knowledge Graph</em>.
+<p>WordPress Social Sharing Optimization (WPSSO) includes support for <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles</a>, <a href="https://developers.google.com/structured-data/customize/logos">publisher (Organization) logo</a>, and <a href="https://developers.google.com/structured-data/site-name">WebSite site name</a> in Schema JSON-LD format for Google Search and their <em>Knowledge Graph</em>.
 The author (Person) markup includes the author's website URL, their social sharing image, and contact URLs.
 The publisher (Organization) markup includes the website URL, a corporate logo, the website default image, and the publisher Facebook, Google+, LinkedIn, Pinterest, and Twitter business pages.</p>

 <div style="clear:both;"></div>

 <h4>User Profile Social Contacts</h4>

-<p>WPSSO (Pro version) allows you to customize the field names, label, and add / remove the following contacts on user profile pages and <a href="https://wordpress.org/plugins/co-authors-plus/">Co-Authors Plus</a> guest author profiles:</p>
+<p>WordPress Social Sharing Optimization (WPSSO) Pro allows you to customize the field names, label, and add / remove the following contacts on user profile pages and <a href="https://wordpress.org/plugins/co-authors-plus/">Co-Authors Plus</a> guest author profiles:</p>

 <ul>
 <li>AIM</li>